Rebecca Hardeman, PHR, SHRM-CP

 Office: (770) 473-3945

 Fax: (770) 473-5438

 The University of Georgia Cooperative Extension in Clayton County is part of the University of Georgia College of Agricultural and Environmental Sciences and the College of Family and Consumer Sciences.
-We are also an educational division of Clayton County Government with funding also provided by the Clayton County Board of Education.
+We are an educational division of Clayton County Government provided by the Clayton County Board of Education.

 Our purpose is to bring current research and information to the people of Clayton County in the areas of Agriculture/Environment, Family and Consumer Sciences and 4-H/Youth Development.
 Our goal is to help citizens with:

 - Natural Resources and Environmental Management

 - Improving Nutrition, Diet and Health

 - Family Development and Resource Management